yuuki0114/flea-market-72c/README.md

 - belongs_to :category
 - belongs_to :brand
 - has_many :images
-- has_many :users, through: user_items
+- has_many :users, through: users_items

 accept_nested_attributes_for :images